-1. Apply online for graduation at http://registrar.fsu.edu/graduation/checklist prior to the application deadline of the semester in which graduation is planned.
-Notify the College Graduate Co-Director if you cannot complete the degree requirements to graduate during the semester in which you have applied.
+1. Apply online for graduation in Student Central (my.fsu.edu) prior to the application deadline of the semester in which graduation is planned.
+Students must apply to graduate even if they do not intend to participate in the Commencement Ceremony.
+Notify the OASIS Assistant Director for Graduate Academic and Student Services if you cannot complete the degree requirements during the semester for which you have applied.